 And negative talk has a lot of listeners because those are the only people around.
 The salespeople with the positive attitudes are all selling cars.
 They don’t have time to stand around the coffee machine, the devils playground by the way.
 So what we need to do is get the new guy flying out of the box on a great note.
 But how?
 GOALS.

 I know goals are something we all talk about and we’ve all heard before.
 “Sell 20 cars a month at $1500 profit each!”
 But what I’m talking about are much simpler, yet much more important goals.
 Personal goals.
 If you help your salespeople set important personal goals you and they will see the only way to attain them is to sell more cars.
 If a salesperson wants to buy a house, he’ll have to sell more cars.
-If you tell a salesperson he better sell 20 cars or he’ll be living with his mom till he’s 50, he’ll fail.
+If you tell a salesperson he, or she better sell 20 cars or they’ll be living their parents till they’re 50, they’ll fail.

 The problem with most dealership and management goal setting ideas is that they all revolve around the car business.
 How many cars are you going to sell this month?
 How many ups are you going to get?
 How many referrals will you see?
 Goal setting should be much more.
 It has to be.
 For a salesperson to take ownership of his or her ideas, dreams and future, they need to look at obtaining things that are important to them!